Are you doing a unit about the five senses? You’ll love this list of books to read alongside your activities!

 The final book in Rissman’s Five Senses Series, this book has bright photographs and simple text.

-Get our All About Me theme pack for 200 pages of activities!
+Get our All About Me theme pack with 300+ pages of activities!
 Your learners will learn about the five senses, emotions, and the human body with a delightful variety of hands-on learning.

 © 2015 – 2020, Anna G. All rights reserved.